Adaptive Integrate-and-Fire Time Encoding Machine with Quantization

 \section{Conclusion}

 \off{ This paper introduces a novel Adaptive Integrate-and-Fire Time Encoding Machine (AIF-TEM) designed to dynamically adjust to changes in the amplitude and frequency of input signals.
-Moreover, it provides an analytical analysis of the oversampling, and sampling and quantization rate-distortion.
+Moreover, it provides an analytical analysis of the oversampling, and reconstruction\off{sampling} and quantization rate-distortion.
 The adaptive nature of AIF-TEM allows it to outperform traditional IF-TEM and periodic sampling methods, particularly in scenarios with varying signal characteristics.
 Our extensive analysis and empirical evaluations demonstrate that AIF-TEM achieves significant improvements in mean square error (MSE) and oversampling rates, highlighting its potential for practical applications in signal processing.

-The performance of the MAP block, which estimates the local amplitude, is crucial for adaptive IF-TEM.
+The performance of the MAP block, which estimates the temporal amplitude, is crucial for adaptive IF-TEM.
 Even a simple MAP block implementation shows good performance for AIF-TEM.
 Future improvements in implementations and estimators could further enhance the performance and optimization of AIF-TEM.
 AIF-TEM offers a robust framework for adaptive sampling and quantization, paving the way for more efficient analog-to-digital conversion methods.
 As technology advances, AIF-TEM's adaptive approach could significantly impact next-generation signal processing systems. } This paper introduces an Adaptive Integrate-and-Fire Time Encoding Machine (AIF-TEM), designed to dynamically adjust to changes in input signal amplitude and frequency.
-Our analytical analysis covers oversampling, and sampling and quantization rate-distortion.
-The performance of the MAP block, which estimates local amplitude, is crucial for the proposed adaptive approach.
+Our analysis covers oversampling, sampling distortion, and quantization error.
+The performance of the MAP block, which estimates temporal amplitude, is crucial for the proposed adaptive approach.
 AIF-TEM offers a robust framework for adaptive sampling and quantization, paving the way for more efficient analog-to-digital conversion methods.

-As we demonstrate, an efficient adaptive design with a simple MAP block implementation can obtain significant MSE and oversampling reduction, as we consider in the evaluation results presented.
-Future work includes the study of new MAP block implementations and estimators that could potentially further optimize AIF-TEM performance.
+As we demonstrate, an efficient adaptive design with a simple MAP block implementation can achieve significant reductions in MSE, oversampling rate, and total bit usage, as demonstrated in our evaluation results.
+Future work includes exploring new MAP block implementations and estimators that could further optimize AIF-TEM performance.